Last Updated on December 11, 2024 by Martina McKeough

 Hopefully, I have explained how to stop Doc Martens from creasing but what happens if the wrinkles are already there or you want to minimize any that are already on your boots or shoes?

-Well, there are a number of tricks that you can use that can get existing creases out of your footwear.
+Well, there are a number of tricks that you can use that get creases out of Doc Martens and other shoes.
 Here are a few of my favorites which you can use if you want to make your Docs look a little better.

 Will a Hairdryer Get Creases Out of Shoes?